On the local consequence of modal Product logic: standard completeness and decidability: From Propositional product logic to

 \end{enumerate}

-We consider now the case of formulas beginning by a $\Diamond$ operation.
-The proof is similar to the one for the $\Box$ case, but a bit simpler since the new worlds only diminish the value of the formulas.
-By definition of the Kripke model $\mod{M}$,
+Let us now prove the case of formulas beginning with a $\Diamond$ operation.
+The idea of the proof is similar to the one for the $\Box$ case, but a bit simpler since the new worlds only diminish the value of the formulas.
+By definition of the Kripke model $\mod{T}_\Omega$,

-By Induction Hypothesis, the previous equals to $A \vee B$ for
+By Induction Hypothesis, the previous equals to $A' \vee B'$ for